DataDog/documentation/content/logs/aws.md

 ## Collection

-Your lambda function is now ready to send logs to your Datadog platform.
+Your Lambda function is now ready to send logs to the Datadog platform.
 Setup the relevant triggers for each AWS service you want to monitor.

 **The Lambda function you just created must be in the same region as the S3 bucket you are using as a trigger.
 If you have logs across multiple regions you must create additional Lambda funcions.**